bear-evans/CLI-README-Generator/README.md

 ## Usage

 Run the program using the command 'node index.js'.
 Follow the prompts given.
 Note that due to limitations of inquirer, multi-line input is not supported.
+A [demonstration video](https://drive.google.com/file/d/1Ok3q8IK63Z-0EFzF4H3ZaKnJNj_rq8eS/view) is also available.

 ## Contribution